OpenZWave/Thrift4OZW/README-ThriftServerCreator.txt

 	return(function_result);
   }

 The critical section is needed to serialize access to OZW from the thrift server's thread.
 Got it?
 S&S (silly and simple....)

 The produced C++ server file will probably still need some manual tweaking, but that's up to the quality of the library's API.
-In my case (the OpenZWave library), I only had to write some 15 lines of extra code for 3 methods with "peculiar" arguments.
+In my case (the OpenZWave library), I only had to write some 15 lines of extra code for 3 methods with "peculiar" arguments, like iterating over a pointer array to fill in a std::vector

 For instance, there's the "Manager::GetNodeNeighbors" method:
 (uint32 GetNodeNeighbors( uint32 const _homeId, uint8 const _nodeId, uint8** _nodeNeighbors );

 Look at the last argument: am I dreaming?? a double star in C++??
 The method is a C-style call to get a bitmap of node neighbors, its return value is the size of the array pointed by _nodeNeighbors.
-If the map is empty, you don't need to delete the map. so does the API say.

-Its thrift definition is:
+If the map is empty, you don't need to delete the map (so does the OpenZWave API say) Its thrift IDL is:

 struct UInt32_ListByte {
     1:i32   retval;
     2:list<byte> _nodeNeighbors;